 enabled: true

-Alternatively, you can also set the desired number of replicas for any of the services as shown below:
+Alternatively, specify the number of replicas for each service as shown below:

 microservices: